Skip to content

 @classmethod

-def extract_report(cls, text: str) -> Iterator[Self]:
+def extract_reports(cls, text: str) -> Iterator["Report"]:

 """Given sample legalese `text`, extract all Supreme Court `Report` patterns.